NovikovNik/C-Works/README.md

 A list of tasks I liked and short descriptions.

 - 03.05.2023 **The sieve of Eratosthenes**.
 It was not so much difficult to cope with the language as to realize the principle of the algorithm.
+- 05.05.2023 **My mini grep function**.
+Here I wanted to try to figure out how to pass arguments to a file.
+For example, I took the grep function, which should find the index of the inclusion of a template in a word.

 > Do what you can, with what you have, where you are.
 (Theodore Roosevelt)